- About the School

 Those needs opened the way for many other art-related professions such as arts management, event management, curation, art criticism, museum management, etc. Some of these positions require skills beyond the realm of art: management, marketing, event management.

 Where am I going to find a job?
-What are the employers for the arts and cultural management majors?
+What are the employers for the arts majors?

 Graduates typically work for art organizations, either non-profit or for-profit such as art galleries, museum, theaters, opera houses, dance companies.

 Education is key here.
 Schools, such as IESA, can guide you and train you to launch your career after graduation.
-Obtaining a degree in arts administration is essential to build valuable skills in arts management.
+Obtaining a graduate degree in arts business is essential to build valuable skills in arts management.

 Being able to take on those positions usually requires a deep understanding of art and a background in art history.
 People passionate and knowledgeable about art are naturally more likely to be more qualified.